NoemiP94/GestioneDispositivi/README.md

 The Service must include the upload of an image for employee's profile.
 Must be management also the validation and any situations of error with an appropriate status code.

+## Install
+This project was developed with Java Spring Boot

+ 1. Download the project and clone it on your PC
+ 2. Create a DB
+ 3. Create a env.properties file equal as env.example and fill it with your datas.
+ 5. Open on your IDE